bkw777/dl2/ref/windows.md

 ## Example usage session - initialize a REXCPM
 Initializing a REXCPM excersizes both the bootstrap and normal file access functions.
+In addition to the packages above, install the "unzip" package, or download and unzip the the files from Windows and skip the download & unzip steps shown here.
+You want to get the latest versions from the REXCPM documentation page anyway instead of the exact versions shown below.

-Started with a cold-reset of the Model 100: SHIFT+CTRL+BREAK+RESET
+Start with a cold-reset of the Model 100: SHIFT+CTRL+BREAK+RESET
+(this erases all RAM, including all files)

 * Download & unzip the REXCPM setup files for the Model 100
 ```